-Don’t wait until it’s too late!
+Please don’t wait until it’s too late!
 Let me help you gain the skills you need to ace your next teacher interview by learning the secrets to developing a great demo lesson plan.

-Find out more about our interview coaching service.
+Please find out more about our interview coaching service.

 If you are already here, you might as well check out our popular eBooks